 Jane McCann has been Director of the Lafayette Crisis Center since 2006.
 She is a trained crisis hotline and information and referral phone specialist and trainer.
-She holds a Bachelor's degree in Psychology and Sociology from Franklin College and a Master's degree in Management from Indiana Wesleyan.
+She holds a bachelors degree in Psychology & Sociology from Franklin College and a Master's in Management from Indiana Wesleyan.

-Prior to the Crisis Center, Jane worked in nonprofit substance abuse agency as director of a court-based program, and was the founding director of a women's residential treatment program.
+Prior to the Crisis Center Jane worked in nonprofit substance abuse agency as director of a court based program and was the founding director of a women's residential treatment program.

-Joe Micon is the Executive Director of the Lafayette Urban Ministry (LUM).
-LUM is an organization of 42 Greater Lafayette area churches serving as a social safety net for at-risk children and low-income families.
-He has a Bachelor's degree in Applied Sociology from Purdue University (1980) and a Master of Social Work degree from Indiana University (1983).
+Joe Micon is the Executive Director of the Lafayette Urban Ministry.
+LUM is an organization of 42 Greater Lafayette area churches that serves as a social safety net for at-risk children and low-income families.
+He has a Bachelor's Degree in Applied Sociology from Purdue University (1980) and a Master of Social Work Degree from Indiana University (1983).

-Joe is the retired Indiana State Representative from West Lafayette - serving two terms from 2004 to 2008.
-While at the Statehouse, Joe served as Vice Chair of the Indiana House Education Committee.
+Joe is our retired Indiana State Representative from West Lafayette - serving two terms from 2004 to 2008.
+While at the Statehouse Joe served as Vice Chair of the Indiana House Education Committee.
 He is also past President of the Warren County Council, serving from 1998 to 2002.